AMReX-Codes/amrex/Docs/sphinx_documentation/source/IO.rst

 the calculation to continue immediately, which can drastically reduce walltime spent writing to disk.

-If writing to more than one file per MPI rank, AMReX's async output requires MPI to be initialized with THREAD_MULTIPLE support.
+If the number of output files is less than the number of MPI ranks, AMReX's async output requires MPI to be initialized with THREAD_MULTIPLE support.
 THREAD_MULTIPLE support allows multiple unique threads to run unique MPI calls simultaneously.
-This support is required to allow AMReX applications to perform MPI work while the Async Output is performed.
-However, this can introduce additional overhead as the thread's MPI operations are scheduled safely around each other.
+This support is required to allow AMReX applications to perform MPI work while the Async Output concurrently pings ranks to signal that they can safely begin writing to their assigned files.
+However, THREAD_MULTIPLE can introduce additional overhead as each threads' MPI operations must be scheduled safely around each other.
 Therefore, AMReX uses a lower level of support, SERIALIZED, by default and applications have to turn on THREAD_MULTIPLE support.

 To turn on Async Output, use the input flag ``amrex.async_out=1``.
 The number of output files can also be set, using ``amrex.async_out_nfiles``.
 The default number of files is ``64``.
-If the number of ranks is larger than the number of files, THREAD_MULTIPLE must be turned on by adding ``DEFINES+=-DMPI_THREAD_MULTIPLE=TRUE`` to the GNUMakefile.
+If the number of ranks is larger than the number of files, THREAD_MULTIPLE must be turned on by adding ``MPI_THREAD_MULTIPLE=TRUE`` to the GNUMakefile.
 Otherwise, AMReX will throw an error.

 Async Output works for a wide range of AMReX calls, including: